-- 1 onion, chopped fine
+- 1 onion, finely chopped (about 1 cup)

-- 1 garlic clove, minced
+- 1 garlic clove, minced (about 1 teaspoon)

 - 2 cups of medium or long-grain white rice

 - 3 cups chicken stock (or vegetable stock for vegetarian version)